andreas-mausch/andreas-mausch.github.io/blog/_posts/2022-02-16-buffer-overflow.md

 `JMP 0x0804923d` returns to the original main function.

-Note: Our payload must not maintain any characters which would stop scanf() from reading the input.
+First note: Our payload must not maintain any characters which would stop scanf() from reading the input.
 0x00, 0x0a, 0x20 are all forbidden.
 That's why we first have the 0xff character after XX, and only the payload writes a 0x00 at the end of the string during runtime.

+Second note: The payload length must be exactly 36 bytes.
+Or at least we need to make sure the RETURN address is written to offset 0x20.

 With that payload, the program prints an additional line "XX" and then quits without crashing!